 - Division O places a moratorium “on payment under the Medicare physician fee schedule of the add-on code for inherently complex evaluation and management visits.”
 Specifically, this provision “prohibits the Secretary of the Department of Health and Human Services (HHS) from making payments under the Physician Fee Schedule for services described by Healthcare Common Procedure Coding System (HCPCS) code G2211 (or any successor or substantially similar code) prior to January 1, 2024.”
 This, in turn, frees up reimbursement dollars for other services—including those provided by rehab therapists.

-The full text of the bill is available here.
+You can read the full text of the bill.
 The bill has been sent to President Trump for signature.